kksgandhi/personal_site/Redesigning_Citizen_Science-Josh_Seth.md

 Year   :
 Tags   :

-This paper is great for #citeme about citizen science, games, SDT, and CLT
+This paper is great as a general basis for ideas in citizen science, games, SDT, and CLT

 Uses [[CLT]] and [[SDT]] to develop six interfaces and mechanical changes to [[foldit]]